francis759/Media_website/README.md

 # Media_website
-This project shows how to use only HTML to create a simple media website(like YouTube) to play video and audio files.
+This project is a simple media website(like YouTube) for video and audio files.

 The trainee is expected to do the following:
 Create a minimum of 3 pages